Thin Wallets, Fat Bodies: Why Belarus Leads Europe on Female Obesity

 What accounts for this worrisome trend?
 One arguably positive consequence of Belarus’ isolation has been the scarcity of Western fast food restaurant chains.
 Furthermore, due to low incomes, most Belarusians do not frequent cafes, bars, and restaurants.

 Instead, a homemade unhealthy diet has contributed the prevalence of obesity in Belarus.
 The diet of a typical Belarusian centres around fatty dairy and meat products.
 Belarusians also eat large amounts of potatoes and bread.
+If they want to turn this around, they can find more helpful articles online.

 Belarusians pride themselves when serving the traditional meal of draniki, or pancakes made from grated potatoes, with machanka, a high-calorie sauce made with pork, sausage, sliced onion, sour cream and flour.